jaredpalmer/after.js/README.md

 ## Project Goals / Philosophy / Requirements

 Next.js is awesome.
-However, its routing system isn't.
-React Router 4 is a better foundation upon which such a framework should be built....and that's the goal here:
+However, its routing system isn't for me.
+IMHO React Router 4 is a better foundation upon which such a framework should be built....and that's the goal here:

 * Routes are just component and don't / should not have literally anything to do with folder structure.
 Static route configs are fine.
-* Next.js's `getInitialProps` was a good idea.
-However, blocking route transitions and render isn't for me.
-Loading states should be available on every client transition after the first render.
+* Next.js's `getInitialProps` was/is a good idea.
-* Code-splitting should come for free or be trivial.
+* Route-level Code-splitting should come for free or be trivial to do.
 * Plugins and middleware.
 Route-based transitions / analytics / data loading / preloading etc. , should either come for free or be trivial to implement on your own.
 * Must work well with TypeScript (i.e. without Babel)
 * Generally, everything should come with the battery pack included, but be overridable.